Arhaan-Siddiquee/5Devs1Project/README.md

 - **Educational Access:** Makes coding accessible and reduces barriers for beginners.
 - **Skill Development:** Accelerates learning and builds a strong coding foundation.
 - **Community Building:** Fosters a supportive and collaborative learning community.
-- **Career Opportunities:** Enhances employability and bridges the tech industry skill gap
+- **Career Opportunities:** Enhances employability and bridges the tech industry skill gap.